iholloma/crdh/_essays/v01-13-growing-strong.md

 focused on their own disciplinary interests which they believed would promote and expand knowledge for the good of all.
 These new national institutions, mostly specialized, also offered a mechanism to assure credibility to scientific discourse in the United States.
-However,

-The establishment of both the groups such as the American Academy for the Advancement of Science led to, what one scholar called, a "level of maturity" for American society to develop an important combined voice to enhance scientific progress.
+The establishment of groups such as the American Academy for the Advancement of Science led to, what one scholar called, a "level of maturity" for American society to develop an important combined voice to enhance scientific progress.
 These groups also marked a change from the